seydem-dev/erc-20/README.md

 ```
 pause()
 ```
-*Toggle function*, which pauses the contract / mint.*
+*Toggle function, which pauses the contract / mint.*

 ```
 unpause()
 ```
-*Toggle function*, which unpauses the contract / mint.*
+*Toggle function, which unpauses the contract / mint.*

 ```